wmdbsystems/t3monitoring/README.rst

 - TYPO3 CMS 7 LTS (monitoring works also for 6.2 installations)
 - The host must have access to every client to be able to fetch the data

-Important: This extension is still alpha and things might change!
+Important: This extension is still beta and things might change!

 Screenshots
 ^^^^^^^^^^^